qrtl/mi7-custom/website_sale_affiliate_a8/README.rst

 Configuration
 =============

-For the initial setup, go to *Settings > Technical > System Parameters* and update 3 parameters like below:
+For the initial setup, go to *Settings > Technical > System Parameters* and update following three parameters:

 - affiliate.service.name: Affiliate service provider's name
 - affiliate.pid: Program ID issued by affiliate vendor
 - affiliate.script.src: URL to the conversion acquisition script

-See https://document.a8.net/ec/trackingGuide-ja.html for hte tag specification.
+See https://document.a8.net/ec/trackingGuide-ja.html for the tag specification.

 Bug Tracker
 ===========